International House, ABLE House, Asian Cultural, and Casa Latina

 The House: Located near the edge of campus, next to the soccer field, Casa Latina has everything a student needs.
 A complete kitchen, numerous comfortable common living spaces and ample storage space give Casa Latina all the basics of a home, allowing students the opportunity to live together and work for common goals.

-Please contact Tianna Cervantez for information about applying to live in Casa Latina.
+Please contact Tianna Cervantez for information about Casa Latina.

 Asian Cultural Center